ydaniv/quilt/docs/index.rst

 Design goals
 ============

-Some of the broader design goals for Fabulous.
+Some of the broader design goals for Patchwork.

 * Standardized CLI for common actions, both in development and deployment
 * Fabulous does not deal with machine configuration, use a better tool like Salt or Puppet instead